Neutron star: Glitches and starquakes

-Sometimes a neutron star will undergo a glitch, a sudden small increase of its rotational speed or spin up.
+Sometimes a neutron star will undergo a glitch, a sudden small spin-up.
 Glitches are thought to be the effect of a starquake—as the rotation of the neutron star slows, its shape becomes more spherical.
 Due to the stiffness of the "neutron" crust, this happens as discrete events when the crust ruptures, creating a starquake similar to earthquakes.
 After the starquake, the star will have a smaller equatorial radius, and because angular momentum is conserved, its rotational speed has increased.

 Starquakes occurring in magnetars, with a resulting glitch, is the leading hypothesis for the gamma-ray sources known as soft gamma repeaters.

 Recent work, however, suggests that a starquake would not release sufficient energy for a neutron star glitch; it has been suggested that glitches may instead be caused by transitions of vortices in the theoretical superfluid core of the neutron star from one metastable energy state to a lower one, thereby releasing energy that appears as an increase in the rotation rate.

 Anti-glitches

-An anti-glitch, a sudden small decrease in rotational speed, or spin down, of a neutron star has also been reported.
+An anti-glitch, a sudden small spin-down, of a neutron star has also been reported.
 It occurred in the magnetar 1E 2259+586, that in one case produced an X-ray luminosity increase of a factor of 20, and a significant spin-down rate change.
 Current neutron star models do not predict this behavior.
-If the cause were internal this suggests differential rotation of the solid outer crust and the superfluid component of the magnetar's inner structure.
+If the cause were internal, then this suggests differential rotation of the solid outer crust and the superfluid component of the magnetar's inner structure.

 Population and distances

 At present, there are about 3,200 known neutron stars in the Milky Way and the Magellanic Clouds, the majority of which have been detected as radio pulsars.
 Neutron stars are mostly concentrated along the disk of the Milky Way, although the spread perpendicular to the disk is large because the supernova explosion process can impart high translational speeds (400 km/s) to the newly formed neutron star.

-Some of the closest known neutron stars are RX J1856.5−3754, which is about 400 light-years from Earth, and PSR J0108−1431 about 424 light-years.
-RX J1856.5-3754 is a member of a close group of neutron stars called The Magnificent Seven.
+Some of the closest-known neutron stars are RX J1856.5−3754, which is about 400 light-years from Earth, and PSR J0108−1431 about 424 light-years.
+RX J1856.5–3754 is a member of a close group of neutron stars called the Magnificent Seven.
 Another nearby neutron star that was detected transiting the backdrop of the constellation Ursa Minor has been nicknamed Calvera by its Canadian and American discoverers, after the villain in the 1960 film The Magnificent Seven.
 This rapidly moving object was discovered using the ROSAT Bright Source Catalog.

-Neutron stars are only detectable with modern technology during the earliest stages of their lives (almost always less than 1 million years) and are vastly outnumbered by older neutron stars that would only be detectable through their blackbody radiation and gravitational effects on other stars.
+Neutron stars are only detectable with modern technology during the earliest stages of their lives (almost always less than 1 million years) and are vastly outnumbered by older neutron stars that would only be detectable through their black-body radiation and gravitational effects on other stars.